Trump, stewing over election loss, silent as virus surges

 White House officials declined to comment Thursday on when Trump last engaged with members of the coronavirus task force but insisted he remains focused on the pandemic

-“The president is regularly briefed about the coronavirus,” said White House spokeswoman Sarah Matthews.
+“The president is regularly briefed about the coronavirus,” said White House spokesperson Sarah Matthews.
 “The relevant information is brought to him on the big decisions, and then he moves forward in the way that’s best for our country.”

+The White House announced Thursday evening that Trump would get an update Friday on Operation Warp Speed, the multi-agency effort to get a vaccine to market as speedily and safely as possible.

-In the closing days of the campaign, Trump sought to reassure Americans that the country was “rounding the corner” on the virus and he wrongly predicted that Democrats’ focus on the disease would go away right after the election.
+In the closing days of the campaign, Trump sought to reassure Americans that the country was “rounding the corner” on the virus, and he wrongly predicted that Democrats’ focus on the disease would go away right after the election.
 The president pushed a sunny public tone even after he tested positive for the virus in early October and was hospitalized for three days after contracting the virus.
 His wife, Melania, and teenage son, Barron, also contracted the virus.

 Biden, for his part, largely framed the election as a referendum on Trump’s handling of the pandemic.
 He has made addressing the virus his top priority as he moves forward with his transition.
 He spoke by phone Thursday with House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer about the intensifying pandemic and prospects for passage of a COVID-19 relief bill in the lame duck session of Congress.